centreon/centreon-documentation/cloud/installation/poller-troubleshoot.md

 ### Step 1: Test Gorgone's Connection to the platform

-Check that Gorgone can connect to your Centreon Cloud platform.
+Check that Gorgone can connect to your Centreon Cloud platform (you may have to install the `nc` command: on EL, use `dnf install nc` and on Debian use `apt install netcat-traditional`).

 ```shell
 nc -zv -w 5 gorgone-<organization_code>.euwest1.centreon.cloud 443